 The CHA staff has developed and evaluated initiatives to effectively and efficiently serve the needs of Nevada’s elders and their families.
 Our staff has worked with private and public providers, planners, policy leaders, administrators, academic educators, and elders themselves to enhance the quality of life.

 The CHA’s work focuses specifically on an elder’s ability to access the most appropriate and affordable health and social services, including services for chronic illnesses.
 We have extensive experience in providing training for the caregiving workforce across the state, as well as providing program evaluation and preventative and wellness programs for aging services.
-The CHA staff has provided both civic engagement opportunities and clinical services, such as medication therapy management and is developing a transitional coaching program.
+The CHA staff has provided both civic engagement opportunities and clinical services, such as medication therapy management.
 The CHA will provide a ‘one-stop shop’ for elder needs that will provide information and referrals to preferred providers that meet our standard of excellence in service to elders and their families.

 Examples of previous work have included:

-- recently developed the Senior Health Advocate Volunteer program in conjunction with the City of Reno Senior Citizens Advisory Committee and the Washoe County Senior Advisory Board in order to educate and empower elders about community services;
+- Developed the Senior Health Advocate Volunteer program in conjunction with the City of Reno Senior Citizens Advisory Committee and the Washoe County Senior Advisory Board in order to educate and empower elders about community services;

-- developed and operate for three years the Elder Gap Services that provide needed services to Reno and Washoe County elders that have no other source of payment for the service.
+- Developed and operate Elder Gap Services that provide needed services to Reno and Washoe County elders that have no other source of payment for the service.